opendistro/for-elasticsearch-docs/docs/ism/policies.md

 A state is the description of the status the managed index is currently in.
 A managed index can only be in one state at a time.
 Each state has associated actions that are executed sequentially on entering a state and transitions that are checked after all the actions have been completed.

-This table lists the parameters you can define in a state:
+This table lists the parameters you can define for a state:

 Parameter | Description | Type | Required
 :--- | :--- |:--- |:--- |